- Board Agendas

-There are three scholarship opportunities available for students seeking funds for Continuing Education programs at Beaufort County Community College: State Employees Credit Union Foundation, Golden Leaf Foundation, and the BCCC Continuing Education Foundation Scholarship.
+There are four scholarship opportunities available for students seeking funds for Continuing Education programs at Beaufort County Community College: Continuing Education Foundation Scholarship, State Employees Credit Union Foundation Scholarship, Golden Leaf Foundation Scholarship, and Division of Continuing Education Scholarship.

 1. BCCC Continuing Education Foundation Scholarships

 BCCC Foundation Board of Directors Continuing Education Scholarship

 The BCCC Foundation Board of Directors Continuing Education Scholarship is available to any qualifying continuing education student enrolling in a course leading to an industry recognized credential or a College and Career Readiness student completing their high school equivalency exam.
 To be eligible for an up to $500 scholarship, a student must be in good standing with the Beaufort County Community College Business Office, demonstrate financial need, be enrolled in a short-term training program that leads to a state recognized or industry-recognized credential that is offered through Continuing Education.
 The scholarship will pay for registration fees, course fees, and textbooks.
 For College and Career Readiness students, the scholarship pays up-front for the cost of high school equivalency testing fees.
 The scholarship awards up to 10 scholarships for College and Career Readiness students each academic year.All scholarships awarded based on fund availability.